driessenslucas/researchproject/Thesis_new.md

 ### Evaluation Metrics Overview

-Evaluating the performance of the Double Deep Q-Network (DDQN) agent both in simulation and real-world scenarios was essential to assess the effectiveness of reinforcement learning strategies applied to maze navigation.
-This evaluation provides insights into the agent's learning progress, its decision-making efficiency, and the challenges faced when transitioning from a virtual to a tangible maze.

 #### Simulation Metrics

-The primary objective within the simulated environment was to determine the agent's capability to solve the maze with optimal efficiency and minimal errors.
+##### 1. Episodic Performance

+- **Objective and Goal:** This metric assesses the agent's learning curve and its ability to solve the maze with optimal efficiency over successive episodes.
+The primary goal is to evaluate how quickly and effectively the agent learns to reach the maze's end, reflecting on its strategy optimization and adaptation abilities.
-- **Episodic Performance**: By analyzing the number of episodes required for consistent maze resolution, insights into the learning curve and adaptation of the agent were gained.
-Consistent maze resolution with fewer episodes indicates effective learning and strategy optimization.
+- **How it's Assessed:** By tracking the number of episodes required before the agent can consistently solve the maze.
+A decreasing trend in episode count needed over time indicates effective learning and adaptation.
+- **Analytical Techniques:** Statistical analysis or visual plots (e.g., learning curves) are used to assess changes in episodic performance across training sessions.
+- **Accuracy and Consistency Measures:** Ensuring data integrity and a controlled environment allows for consistent episode comparison.
+Techniques might include averaging over multiple runs to mitigate randomness in the agent's learning process.

+##### 2. Step Efficiency

-- **Step Efficiency**: The efficiency with which the agent completes the maze—measured in steps—sheds light on its decision-making process and path optimization capabilities.
-Fewer steps to reach the goal suggest a higher level of learning and efficiency.
+- **Objective and Goal:** This measures the decision-making process and path optimization capabilities of the agent by counting the steps taken to solve the maze.
+Fewer steps indicate higher efficiency and learning.

-- **MSE Loss Measurement**: The mean squared error (MSE) formula quantifies the difference between the predicted values by the agent and the actual values, providing a mathematical measure of the agent's prediction accuracy.
+- **How it's Assessed:** Tracking the number of steps required to reach the goal in each episode and analyzing the trend over time.
+- **Analytical Techniques:** Quantitative analysis of step count trends, possibly applying smoothing techniques to observe the overall trend amidst the variability.
+- **Accuracy and Consistency Measures:** Replication and averaging, as well as maintaining a consistent maze configuration across tests, help ensure reliable measurements.

+##### 3. MSE Loss Measurement

 $$
 MSE(y, \hat{y}) = \frac{1}{N} \sum_{i=0}^{N-1} (y_i - \hat{y}_i)^2
 $$

+- **Objective and Goal:** Quantifies the prediction accuracy of the agent by measuring the squared discrepancy between the agent’s predicted values and the actual outcomes.
+It's a direct measure of the agent's learning accuracy.
+- **How it's Assessed:** Through the mathematical formula provided, which averages the squared differences across all predictions (N) in a given episode or batch of episodes.
+- **Analytical Techniques:** MSE calculation is straightforward but interpreting its trend over time requires understanding its relationship with the agent’s learning phase (e.g., initial learning vs. strategy refinement).
+- **Accuracy and Consistency Measures:** Regular evaluation against a validation set or within a consistent testing framework can provide reliable insights into the agent's prediction accuracy and learning progress.

+##### 4. Reward Trend Analysis

-- **Reward Trend Analysis**: Monitoring the reward history offers an understanding of how the agent's actions lead to positive or negative outcomes over time, illustrating the agent's growing proficiency in navigating the maze.
+- **Objective and Goal:** To understand how the agent's actions lead to outcomes (rewards) and how this affects its ability to navigate the maze efficiently, indicating learning proficiency and strategy development.
+- **How it's Assessed:** Monitoring and analyzing the history of rewards received by the agent, looking for trends of increasing reward accumulation over time.
+- **Analytical Techniques:** Time series analysis or cumulative reward plots can illustrate the agent’s learning and decision-making improvements.
+- **Accuracy and Consistency Measures:** Averaging reward trends over multiple runs and ensuring that reward distribution remains unchanged throughout experiments.

+##### 5. Epsilon Decay Tracking

-- **Epsilon Decay Tracking**: The adjustment of the epsilon value—balancing exploration and exploitation—over episodes is crucial for fostering an optimal learning pace.
-This metric demonstrates the agent's transition from exploring the maze to exploiting known paths for success.
+- **Objective and Goal:** This metric assesses the agent's balance between exploring new paths and exploiting known successful routes, crucial for adaptive learning strategies.
+- **How it's Assessed:** By tracking the epsilon parameter’s value over episodes, observing how it decreases according to a predefined decay strategy, signaling a shift from exploration to exploitation.
+- **Analytical Techniques:** Analysis involves plotting epsilon values over time to visualize the agent's transition in learning strategy.
+- **Accuracy and Consistency Measures:** Consistent application of the epsilon decay strategy across training sessions and ensuring environmental stability for comparable results.

 #### Real-World Metrics